-When that summer heat hits the fan, there’s nothing more satisfying than cranking up the AC.
-But Birnie Home Safe says that if you’re using a portable air conditioner (PAC) to stay cool, make sure its plugged into a dedicated circuit or else you’ll really heat things up around the house.
+When the summer heat hits the fan, there’s nothing more satisfying than cranking up the AC but Birnie Home Safe says that if you’re using a Portable Air Conditioner (PAC) to stay cool, make sure this device is plugged into a dedicated circuit or else you’ll really heat things up around the house.

 The Mississauga-based licensed electrical contractor is reminding residents about the importance of using dedicated circuits.

 A dedicated circuit has its own breaker in the electrical panel.
 It is intended for a single device only.
 No other appliances are plugged into or utilize the power from the circuit, making it solely “dedicated” to that single appliance.
 Large-draw appliances like air conditioners, refrigerators, space heaters and washing machines all require a dedicated circuit because they are heavy power users.
 Dedicated circuits ensure that there is enough power available for the device to operate safely.

 Before you decide to invest in or plug in one of these large-draw appliances in your home, make sure you have the proper electrical infrastructure to safely power these devices.
 The best way to know if you have a dedicated circuit is by contacting a licensed electrical contractor to perform an assessment.

 If your control panel has empty breaker spaces with no labelling, then those circuits are likely available for use but its best to check with an electrician first to see if those circuits are in fact free.

 An overloaded circuit happens when there is an excessive electrical load on a particular circuit.
 In other words, you have too many appliances plugged in at once.

 This is a concern because drawing more electricity than your circuit can handle will put a strain on your electrical system and increase your risk of having an electrical fire.